telerik/ajax-docs/controls/breadcrumb/functionality/icons.md

 </telerik:RadBreadcrumb>
 ````

+>caption Figure 3:

 ![DelimiterIcon](../images/breadcrumb-functionality-icons-delimiterIcon.png)

 ## Item Icon

 The icons rendered for each item.
 It is also clickable and can be configured through the `Icon` property of **BreadcrumbItem**.
 By default, the Item icon is not visible (despite for RootItems).
-To show the icon for an item set its `ShowIcon` property to *'true'*
+To show the icon for an item set its `ShowIcon` property to *'true'*, like demonstrated below:

 ````ASPX
 <telerik:RadBreadcrumb runat="server" ID="RadBreadcrumb1" >